 The process for doing this differs depending on your DNS provider.
 For example:

-We will provide you with a number of CNAME records to add to your provider, that specify Arbor is a valid sender for your specific domains.
+Once you've sent us the email domains that are in use, we will provide you with a set of CNAME records to add to your provider, that specify Arbor is a valid sender for your specific domains.

 To add a new record: